JavaOpenSoft/Audio/README.md

 # Audio
-The Audio Package Of JUIT
+The Audio plugin Of JUIT
 Source Can Be Found Here

 Any issues please create a pull request.

+This can be used with or without JUIT